310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes, he used to invite me to festivals too when we were young.
-That is the only thing about him that has not changed since he was a child.
+yes, he used to invite me to festivals too when we were young. that is the only thing about him that has not changed since he was a child.
 {% endbubble %}

 {% bubble Shinobu %}